rockwellwindsor/postbook/README.md

 ## Summary

-Hope you guys enjoy the interesting posts, look forward to talking more.
-You can reach me by my eamil anytime or by phone between 10am and 3pm central time.
+Hope you guys enjoy the posts, look forward to talking more.
+You can reach me by my email anytime or by phone between 10am and 3pm central time.

 Thanks,<br/>
 Rockwell Windsor Rice